bschaatsbergen/create/README.md

 - Create files
 - Create files with content
-- Create files in non-existing directories
+- Creates the directories if it doesn't exist
 - Create files with permissions
 - File overwrite protection